lmnaslimited/wedha/lms/test-automation/02-chapter2/lesson 3.md

 ## Synatx for assertions
 Cypress offers various assertion functions to validate different aspects of your application.
-Here are some common ones and their purposes:
+Here are some common ones and their syntax:

 ### 1. **cy.visit()**